fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_fsp_vlan.html.markdown

 * `ip` - DHCP option IPs.
 * `type` - DHCP option type.
 Valid values: `hex`, `string`, `ip`, `fqdn`.

+* `uci_match` - Enable/disable user class identifier (UCI) matching.
+When enabled only DHCP requests with a matching UCI are served with this option.
+Valid values: `disable`, `enable`.

+* `uci_string` - One or more UCI strings in quotes separated by spaces.
 * `value` - DHCP option value.
 * `vci_match` - Enable/disable vendor class identifier (VCI) matching.
 When enabled only DHCP requests with a matching VCI are served with this option.
 Valid values: `disable`, `enable`.